 "The acquisition strategy is we will do a tech-development phase with multiple companies in competition with each other.
 They will develop two prototypes that will be evaluated during this phase.
 For engineering development, a market survey will be conducted and if warranted, a limited competition between these two vendors will occur for EMD with a manufacturing phase for one of those," Leaphart said.

-ATIRCM is fielded on helicopters over Iraq and Afghanistan.
-CIRCM-its replacement- lowers the weight of the system and therefore brings with it the opportunity to deploy this kind of laser counter-measure across a wider portion of the fleet.
+ATIRCM is fielded now on helicopters over Iraq and Afghanistan.
+CIRCM, its replacement, lowers the weight of the system and therefore brings with it the opportunity to deploy this kind of laser counter-measure across a wider portion of the fleet.

 "This will give the rotary wing fleet the capability to defeat IR missiles that they don't have right now.
 CIRCM has a laser emitter as part of the turret -- guided by an IR pointer.
 This points the laser on the IR seeker of the inbound missile.
 Shooting the laser into the IR seeker essentially blinds the missile," Leaphart explained.

 Testing and development of CIRCM will take place at a variety of locations, to include Redstone Arsenal, Ala., and Eglin AFB, Fla.
 Production is slated to begin by 2015.

 (Kris Osborn writes for the Office of the Assistant Secretary of the Army (Acquisition, Logistics and Technology.))